DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.exfiltration.open-port-22-ingress-on-security-group.md

+---
+title: Open Ingress Port 22 on a Security Group
+---

 # Open Ingress Port 22 on a Security Group

 Platform: AWS